Dear Board of Directors:

 - Members should report suspicious activity to the FTC.
 Send the actual spam to email@example.com.
-If they believe they have been a victim of a fraudulent scheme, they should file a complaint at www.ftc.gov (opens new window), and the visit the FTC’s Identity Theft website (www.ftc.gov/idtheft (opens new window)) to learn how to minimize their risk of damage from the identity theft.
+If they believe they have been a victim of a fraudulent scheme, they should file a complaint at www.ftc.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , and the visit the FTC’s Identity Theft website (www.ftc.gov/idtheft (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ) to learn how to minimize their risk of damage from the identity theft.

 NCUA encourages you to inform your members of these schemes and how they can protect themselves.
 Also, please assure them that neither NCUA nor any other federal financial agency uses e-mail to request non-public information such as account numbers, date of birth, or social security number.